Verify a ZKP-enabled credential - Overview

-The MATTR Platform supports issuance of ZKP-enabled Credentials, which give holders a privacy-preserving way of selectively disclosing limited sets of their data contained within credentials.
-In many jurisdictions it is important to request only information that is required for legitimate purposes.
+The MATTR VII platform supports the issuance of ZKP-enabled credentials, which give holders a privacy-preserving way of selectively disclosing limited sets of their data contained within credentials.
+In many jurisdictions, it is important to request only information that is required for legitimate purposes.
 GDPR, for example, legislates against over-collection of personal information.
-Setting up a Presentation Template with a Query by Frame request query for a ZKP-enabled credential can help to ensure that you comply with these requirements.
+Setting up a presentation template with a Query by Frame request query for a ZKP-enabled credential can help to ensure that you comply with these requirements.

 The use of JSON-LD Framing is also a novel technique to request verifiable presentations, not all features from JSON-LD framing are supported and configurations must be thoroughly tested to ensure there are no unforeseen results.

-This tutorial will demonstrate the value of ZKP-enabled credentials, to learn more about the overall process of verifying credentials on the platform see the tutorials outlining verification of credentials using a Callback or using OIDC Bridge tutorials.
+This tutorial will demonstrate the value of ZKP-enabled credentials, to learn more about the overall process of verifying credentials on the platform see the tutorials outlining the verification of credentials using a callback , or using an OIDC Bridge tutorials.

 Obtain values from a ZKP-enabled credential -- follow this quick-start guide to download the sample app, try out a Query by Frame presentation template and view selected values from a ZKP-enabled credential previously issued to the mobile wallet.